naisepaul/petlover/README.md

   - Js Hint was used to validate the JavaScript code.
   - CI Python Linter was used to validate the Python code.

+## Deployment

+  ### Deploy on Heroku

+1. Create Pipfile

+  - In the terminal enter the command  pip3 freeze > requirements.txt, and a file with all requirements will be created.

+2. Setting up Heroku

+  - Go to the Heroku website (https://www.heroku.com/)
+  - Login to Heroku and choose Create App
+  - Click New and Create a new app
+  - Choose a name and select your location
+  - Go to the Resources tab
+  - From the Resources list select Heroku Postgres
+  - Navigate to the Deploy tab
+  - Click on Connect to Github and search for your repository
+  - Navigate to the Settings tab
+  - Reveal Config Vars and add your aws, Database URL and Secret key.

+3. Deployment on Heroku

+  - Go to the Deploy tab.
+  - Choose the main branch for deploying and enable automatic deployment
+  - Select manual deploy for building the App
+### Fork the repository

+For creating a copy of the repository on your account and change it without affecting the original project, useFork directly from GitHub:

+  - On My Repository Page, press Fork in the top right of the page.
+  - A forked version of my project will appear in your repository.

+### Clone the repository

+For creating a clone of the repository on your local machine, useClone:

+  - On My Repository Page, click the Code green button, right above the code window
+  - Chose from HTTPS, SSH and GitClub CLI format and copy (preferably HTTPS)
+  - In your IDE open Git Bash
+  - Enter the command git clone followed by the copied URL
+  - Your clone was created

 ## Credits

 To complete this project I used Code institue student template: [Gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)